s-knal/hydrabot/docs/README.md

 - when: pull_request.opened
 ```

-Multiple events for a play are declared comma delimited like this:
+Multiple events for a play are declared using a comma delimited like:

 ```yml
 - when: pull_request.opened, issues.opened